Compostable Trash Bags – Durable, Eco-Friendly & Safe

 Benefits for Businesses

-Businesses switching to compostable trash bags can:
+Businesses switching to compostable bags can:

 – Reduce environmental footprint.